satishkarki/satishkarki.github.io/_posts/2025-12-24-HomeLab-Setup.md

 Gateway : 192.168.100.1
 DNS Server : 192.168.100.1
 ```
-Since my PVE is behind OPNsense router, in order to get into the web console of PVE, I will have to enable reverse SSH tunnel.

 Now, lets try to SSH into our Proxmox.
 Since WireGuard is already running, it should be easy.

 ```sh